yigi/yigi.github.io/general.md

 ### These will transferred to a new page
 - BERT: State of the art language model for NLP
 - ULMFIT: https://medium.com/mlreview/understanding-building-blocks-of-ulmfit-818d3775325b
+- EDA: Understand data first and try to gather as many insights from it.
+Exploratory Data Analysis.
+- df.info() to see if there is null values
+- make further research on pandas .corr()
+- since corr is zero we can infer there is no linear relationship between these two predictors.
+- KDE: kernel density estimate useful tool for plotting the shape of distrubition